CampusIoT/endpoints/microchip_rn2483/COMMAND.md

 # Commands for driving the RN2483 modem

 ## Install
-You can install Coolterm http://freeware.the-meiers.org/ for send commands to the modem.
+You can install Coolterm http://freeware.the-meiers.org/ for sending commands to the modem.
 The modem configuration must be 57600/8/N/1 and command lines must be terminated with <CR><LF>.

 ## LoRa Commands
 The mac pause command must be called before any radio transmission or reception, even if no MAC operations have been initiated before.